First-Ever Evictions Database Shows: 'We're In the Middle Of A Housing Crisis'

 Stabilizing a home has all sorts of positive benefits for a family.
 The kid gets to finish school.
 The neighborhood doesn't lose a crucial neighbor.
 The family gets to root down and get to understand the value of a home and avoid homelessness.
 And for all of us, I think [we] have to recognize that we're paying the cost of eviction because whatever our issue is, whatever keeps us up at night, the lack of affordable housing sits at the root of that issue. ...

 We know that neighborhoods that have more evictions have higher violent crime rates the following year.
 You can understand why — it rips apart the fabric of a community.
 We pay for that.
-The top 5 percent of hospital users consume 50 percent of the healthcare costs.
+The top 5 percent of hospital users consume 50 percent of the health care costs.
 Guess who those people are?
 They're the homeless and unstably housed.
 And so I think we can spend smart or we can spend stupid, and so I think addressing the affordable housing crisis is a win for families, for landlords and for the taxpayer.

 Roberta Shorrock and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.